Meet the Staff

 Marie Kay Rimshaw, MS CCC-SLP

 Marie Rimshaw has been treating adults and children with communication disorders for over 30 years in medical and academic settings.
 Her primary areas of interest include: traumatic brain disorders, accent modification and clinical supervision.
-She is currently supervising students with pediatric and adult clients in the Robbins Center with a focus on Emerson’s Accent Lab and the Accent Modification Program.
+She is currently supervising students with pediatric and adult clients in the Robbins Center with a focus on Emerson’s Elective Accent Expansion Services.

 Elaine Rudel, MS CCC-SLP, CEIS